Efficient quantification on large-scale networks: Experiments and discussion

+We select five publicly available datasets from the node classification literature, adapting them to NQ: \begin{itemize}

+\item \textit{Cora}: a citation network first introduced in~\citep{McCallum2000cora}.
+Nodes in the graph are scientific publications, links are citations, and the task consists of picking the scientific field the publication belongs to from a set of 7 such fields~\citep{yang2016cora}.
+Each node has textual features extracted from the abstract.

-\paragraph{Datasets} We select five publicly available datasets from the node classification literature, adapting them to NQ: \begin{description} \item[Cora:] a citation network first introduced in~\cite{McCallum2000cora}.
-Nodes in the graph are scientific publications belonging to different sub-fields, each represented as text features of their abstract, and links are citations~\citep{yang2016cora}. \item[Genius:] the social network from a crowd-sourced song annotation platform~\citep{Lim2021}.
-Links represent friendship between users, whose accounts are classified as regular or spam. \item[Questions:] a network from the question-answering website Yandex Q where nodes are users, and links specify whether one user answered the other's questions within a certain time span~\citep{platonov2023questions-tolokers}.
-User accounts are classified into active or inactive. \item[Tolokers:] a network from the Toloka platform~\citep{Likhobaba2023toloker}, where nodes are workers that participated in crowd-sourcing projects, and links specify mutual participation.
-The positive class corresponds to banned users~\citep{platonov2023questions-tolokers}. \item[Twitch-DE:] a social network of German users from the Twitch streaming platform~\citep{Rozemberczki2021twitch}.
-The positive class corresponds to adult content profiles. \end{description} All datasets except Cora are real-world networks that range in size up to 400K nodes and 1M edges, and present binary classification tasks characterized by a high degree of heterophily (i.e., a large fraction of inter-class edges).
-From the original multi-class dataset Cora we have derived a binary 1-vs-rest classification task to serve as a high-homophily control case.
-Tab.~\ref{tab:datasets} reports the main statistics of these datasets, including the prevalence of the positive class, and the class-adjusted homophily~\citep{Lim2021}, which measures the prevalence of intra-class edges in the presence of class imbalance (higher values indicate more homophily).
+\item \textit{Genius}: the social network from a crowd-sourced song annotation platform~\citep{Lim2021}.
+Links represent friendship between users, whose accounts are classified as regular or spam.

+\item \textit{Questions}: a network from the question-answering website Yandex Q where nodes are users, and links specify whether one user answered the other's questions within a certain time span~\citep{platonov2023questions-tolokers}.
+User accounts are classified into active or inactive.

+\item \textit{Tolokers}: a network from the Toloka platform~\citep{Likhobaba2023toloker}, where nodes are workers who participated in crowd-sourcing projects, and links specify mutual participation.
+The positive class corresponds to banned users~\citep{platonov2023questions-tolokers}.

+\item \textit{Twitch-DE}: a social network of German users from the Twitch streaming platform~\citep{Rozemberczki2021twitch}.
+The positive class corresponds to adult content profiles.

+\end{itemize} All datasets except Cora are real-world networks that range in size up to 400K nodes and 1M edges, and present binary classification tasks characterized by a high degree of heterophily (i.e., a large fraction of inter-class edges).
+Cora is instead a multi-class dataset (with 7 classes); from it we have derived a binary 1-vs-rest classification task by picking class 2 as the ``positive class'' $\oplus$, to serve as a high-homophily control case.
+Table~\ref{tab:datasets} reports the main statistics of these datasets, including the prevalence of the positive class and the class-adjusted homophily~\citep{Lim2021}, which measures the prevalence of intra-class edges in the presence of class imbalance (higher values indicate higher homophily).